Cj-Rodriguez101/RickAndMorty/README.md

 ## Features
 * Search by name in characters, locations and episodes
-* Play rick and morty episode from youtube
+* Play rick and morty episode highlight from youtube

 ## Architecture - MVVM
 ## Tools